b7campbell/mock-c-compiler/README.md

 Being able to run `make test` inside the repo should produce a result.
 If it fails, setup was unsuccessful.
 Perhaps the wrong version of llvm was installed or your $PATH needs to be adjusted.
 Any errors will be compile time errors usually with concerns to library file pathnames.

+### Basic Functionality

+Right now, the repo supports a compile test via  Makefile in the `src` directory.
+It can parse a basic function call supports some variable processing.